-Good practice would be to set up a designated bank account to collect the contributions and that the Lead Resident should also collect a small amount of extra money from each household in order to establish a sinking fund to cover any future repairs and maintenance.
+We highly recommend that a designated bank account is opened to collect the contributions and that the Lead Resident should collect a small amount of extra money from each household in order to establish a sinking fund to cover any future repairs and maintenance.
 This should be done once the scheme is given approval.